fabiandev/jh-boilerplate/README.md

 - ```css_originals``` is the ```js_originals``` for CSS.
 Yup!
 - In ```assets``` you can define any file, which should be included in your build, and will be placed in the - guess what - ```assets\``` directory.

+> Please install all your dependencies with bower or npm!
+This will make it easy to get the latest fixes or changing a version by running ```bower update``` or ```npm update```.
+Also if you change your computer, you can simply take a fresh clone of this repository, replace the src folder and run the ```install``` commands as usual.
+That's it!

 ### Libraries

 As you could spot in ```build.config.js```, there are several libraries included by default, you may exchange, remove or extend:

 - [Bootstrap](http://getbootstrap.com/): An awesome CSS Framework, which makes life so much easier.
 - [Font Awesome](http://fortawesome.github.io/Font-Awesome/): A well known icon font that's free to use.
 It's not included in ```build.config.js``` but loaded from a CDN and placed in ```src\index.html``` (covered later).
-- [AngularJS](https://www.angularjs.org/): Of course Angular is included, as our apps **are** Angular apps.
+- [AngularJS](https://www.angularjs.org/): Of course Angular is included, as our app **is** an Angular application.
 - [UI Bootstrap](http://angular-ui.github.io/bootstrap/): A 3rd party Angular module, that includes all Bootstrap specific JavaScript without using jQuery, so you don't have to use it.
 Yay! (... and you should't use it with Angular - almost always)
 - [UI Router](http://angular-ui.github.io/ui-router/): A 3rd party Angular module to use instead of the default AngularJS router, which is based on states and supports nested views and routing.
 - [ngResource](https://docs.angularjs.org/api/ngResource): An Angular module to handle REST resources.
-- [ngAnimate](https://docs.angularjs.org/api/ngAnimate): An Angular Module, that adds a class to transitioning elements for you to add animations or other logic linked to those states.
+- [ngAnimate](https://docs.angularjs.org/api/ngAnimate): An Angular Module, that adds classes to transitioning elements for you to add animations or other logic linked to those states.
 - [Animate.css](https://github.com/daneden/animate.css): A CSS animation library you can use with ngAnimate (covered later).
-- [ES5 Shim](https://github.com/es-shims/es5-shim): Tries to make non ES5 compatible Browser, ES5 compatible
+- [ES5 Shim](https://github.com/es-shims/es5-shim): Tries to make non ES5 compatible Browser ES5 compatible
 - [HTML5 Shiv](https://github.com/afarkas/html5shiv): Tries to introduce HTML5 elements to non-HTML5 Browser.

 ### The App